Romega-Solutions/romega-certificate-creator/README.md

 # Romega Solutions - Certificate Generator

 A modern, responsive certificate generator built with Next.js 14 and Tailwind CSS.
-Create, customize, and export professional certificates with an intuitive drag-and-drop interface.
+Create, customize, and export professional certificates with an intuitive drag-and-drop interface for Romega Organization.

 ![Certificate Generator Preview](./preview.png)